 - Include last names of all authors, including common misspellings.

-- If your publication includes embedded images, use Firefox.
-Log into the Personnel Management System.
+- If your scholastic work includes embedded images, use Firefox.
+Log into the Web Asset Management System.

 - If this is your first time logging into the system, then put your University email (@unr.edu) into the Username box and click RESET Password.
 Follow the instructions that are emailed to you, then log in with your new password.

 - Click Add New Records.

 - In the Authors box, list ALL authors in order of authorship.

 - Add all CABNR, Experiment Station and Extension authors from the provided list – this allows the scholastic work to show up on people’s profiles.